dharmaraj-techie/Data-Structure-Problems/README.md

 # Data-Structure-Problems
-data Structure problems solved using java
+This is repository of data Structure problems which are part of the course Data Structure in Coursera